Back in 2018, James Clear published his bestseller, Atomic Habits.

 Since major changes don’t happen overnight, people often get frustrated and give up.
 But if you make a small positive change and stick with it, it’ll lead to massive improvements in the long run.

-Here’s the author telling a story about how tiny changes can add up to a major result:
+Here’s the author telling a story about how tiny changes by the British cycling team added up to a dramatic change in results:

 Make Small Improvements to Your Health Habits